THE s-BLOCK ELEMENTS

 deep blue solutions which are conducting

-in nature.
 The blue colour of the solution is due to the ammoniated electron which absorbs

 energy in the visible region of light and thus